redpanda-data/redpanda/src/v/wasm/README.md

 functions can return futures.
 We tell the VM to switch back and then once we've switched back we tell Seastar's scheduler to re-schedule running the VM after the host function's future has resolved - the details here are in `invoke_async_host_fn` and `wasmtime_engine::_pending_host_function`.

+#### Caveats

+Wasmtime uses Unix signals extensively to implement specific behaviors (ie aborts in the VM), which has in the past caused issues with Seastar.
+Seastar by default blocks (most) signals for all shards except shard0, and has different behaviors in debug mode when ASAN is enabled.
+To combat this we unblock all signals that Wasmtime needs on startup for all cores when Wasm is enabled.
+If Wasmtime changes the signals they use we will want to update our list of signals we force Seastar to unblock.
+Lastly, there are some complications with seastar::thread and it usage of `swapcontext` that can preserve signals and reblock them at times.
+Thankfully since we don't use seastar::thread much in production this isn't an issue in practice.

 ## Foreign Function Interface (FFI)

 WebAssembly on it's own is completely isolated/sandboxed and has no ability to interact with the host or outside.
 We have a small custom framework